Vance Air Force Base

 Vance Air Force Base is a United States Air Force base located in southern Enid, Oklahoma, about 65 mi north northwest of Oklahoma City.
-The base is named after local World War II hero and Medal of Honor recipient, Lieutenant Colonel Leon Robert Vance Jr.
+The base is named after local World War II hero and Medal of Honor recipient, Lieutenant Colonel Leon Vance.

 The host unit at Vance is the 71st Flying Training Wing (71 FTW), which is a part of Air Education and Training Command (AETC).
 The commander of the 71 FTW is Colonel Charles D. Throckmorton IV.
 The vice-commander is Colonel Charles Schuck and the command chief is Chief Master Sergeant Brandon Smith.

 History

 World War II

 Lieutenant Colonel Leon Vance, Medal of Honor recipient.

 Construction began on 12 July 1941 for a cost of $4,034,583.
 United States Army Air Corps project officer, Major Henry W. Dorr supervised the construction and developed the basic pilot training base.
 In 1941, for the sum of $1 a year, this land was leased from the city of Enid to the federal government as a site for a pilot training field, and on November 21 the base was officially activated.
 The installation was without a name, but was generally referred to as Air Corps Basic Flying School.
 The mission of the school was to train aviation cadets to become aircraft pilots and commissioned officers in the United States Army Air Forces (USAAF).

-The facility was assigned to the USAAF Gulf Coast Training Center, with the Army Air Force Pilot School (Primary) activated (phase 1 pilot training), in which flight cadets were taught basic flight using two-seater training aircraft.
-Fairchild PT-19s were the primary trainer used.

 It was not until 1942 that the base was officially named Enid Army Flying School, also known as Woodring Field.
 It was officially activated on 11 February 1942.
 On 8 January 1943, the War Department constituted and activated the 31st Flying Training Wing (Primary) at Enid and assigned it to the USAAF Central Flying Training Command.
 For the duration of the war, the basic phase of training graduated 8,169 students, while the advanced phase of training graduated 826.

 As the demand for pilots decreased with the end of the war in Europe, the Enid Army Flying Field began ramping down pilot production and deactivated on 31 January 1947, by which time 9,895 USAAF pilots had earned wings there.
-In 1946, Alva, Oklahoma native Floyd E. Welsh, the War Surplus Property Officer in Washington, D.C., had pigeonholed the Enid AAF folder when it crossed his desk for disposal action.
-Two years later the Soviet Union blockaded Berlin, Germany, and U.S. president Harry S. Truman ordered an airlift to resupply the city.
-The United States Air Force (USAF), realizing a need for training facilities, asked Welsh if any World War II airfields remained in inventory.
-He exhumed the Enid AAF folder, and the base was reactivated on August 1, 1948, as Enid Air Force Base.